DockittDockitt

 Does the conversion preserve hyperlinks in the document?

 Yes.
 Hyperlinks embedded in the Word document are preserved as clickable links in the PDF output.
-This includes both web URLs and internal document links.
+This includes both web URLs and internal document links such as links between sections or to footnotes.

 Can I convert a .doc file as well as .docx?

 Yes.
-Both the older .doc format and the newer .docx format are accepted by the tool.
-LibreOffice handles both formats.
+Both the older .doc format and the newer .docx format are accepted.
+LibreOffice handles both formats and the conversion process is the same for either.

 Is there a file size limit for Word to PDF conversion?

-Files up to 4.5MB can be processed.
-If your document is larger — for example because it contains many high-resolution images — try compressing the images within Word before converting, or split the document into smaller sections.
+Files up to 10MB can be processed.
+If your document is larger because it contains many high-resolution images, try compressing the images within Word before converting, or split the document into smaller sections.

 Will the PDF be editable after conversion?

-The resulting PDF is a standard, unprotected PDF — it can be viewed, printed, and further processed with PDF tools.
+The resulting PDF is a standard, unprotected PDF.
+It can be viewed, printed, and processed with PDF tools.
 It is not editable as a text document without converting it back to Word.
 If you want to prevent others from editing or copying the content, use the Dockitt Protect PDF tool to add a password after conversion.

 Try it now